cmur2/chef-aria2/README.md

 ## Description

-Installs [aria2](http://aria2.sourceforge.net/) and optionally configures a rpc-enabled daemon process.
+Installs [aria2](http://aria2.sourceforge.net/) and optionally configures a RPC-enabled daemon process.

 ## Usage

 Use `recipe[aria2::default]` for simply installing the aria2 package.
-Use `recipe[aria2::daemon]` for additionally setting up and configuring an aria2c rpc-enabled daemon process.
+Use `recipe[aria2::daemon]` for additionally setting up and configuring an aria2c RPC-enabled daemon process.

 ## Requirements